-International Money Express, Inc.
+Intermex International Money Express, Inc.

 Richard L. Davis

+Retired Founder

-Founder DAVACO, Inc.
+DAVACO.
+Inc.

-Richard L. Davis is Founder of Dallas-based DAVACO, Inc., a leading provider of retail, restaurant and hospitality service solutions.
-In 2000 and 2006, Mr. Davis was a finalist for the Ernst & Young Entrepreneur of the Year award, and in 2006, he was inducted into the Retail Construction Hall of Fame.
+Richard L. Davis is the Founder of Dallas-based DAVACO, Inc., a leading provider of retail, restaurant and hospitality service solutions.
+In 2000 and 2006, Mr. Davis was a finalist for the Ernst &

+Young Entrepreneur of the Year award.
+In 2006, Mr. Davis was inducted into the Retail Construction Hall of Fame.
 Mr. Davis currently serves on The Salvation Army's Dallas/ Fort Worth Metroplex Advisory Board and The Foundation Board of Baylor Scott & White.